The Abraham-Lorentz force and electrodynamics at the classical electron radius: Conclusions

 \section{Conclusions}

-The scaling laws of an electron around the classical electron radius, $r_0=2.8fm$, deeply within the quantum regime, are governed by the classical equation of motion, the dominant force arises from the interaction of the electron with its own field and the standard regularization procedure must be employed.
-The effective dynamics of a point charge is derived in this work by the help of a point splitting regularization which smears the electromagnetic field over the invariant distance $ds^2=\ell^2$.
+The scaling laws of an electron around the classical electron radius, $r_0=2.8fm$, deeply within the quantum regime, are governed by the classical equation of motion and the dominant force arises from the interaction of the electron with its own field.
+The divergent near field of a point charge makes the standard regularization procedure necessary.
+The effective dynamics of a point charge is derived in this work by the help of a point splitting regularization which smears the electromagnetic field over the invariant invariant distance $ds^2=\ell^2$.
 The linearized equation of motion describes a stable, causal dynamics for $\ell\gg r_0$ and cutoff-dependent instability arises if $\ell\ll r_0$.
 However the non-linear terms of the equation of motion owing their existence to the cutoff stabilize the dynamics.
-Two different renormalized trajectories are found and one of them fits qualitatively to the dynamics, described by the unstable, linearized equation.
+Two different renormalized trajectories are found and one of them fits qualitatively to the dynamics of the unstable, linearized equation.
 The removal of the cutoff seems to be numerically possible, there is no evidence of a Landau pole within the tree-level renormalization.
-The radiation reaction can be fit into QED by realizing it as a tree-level saddle point effect.
+The radiation reaction can be fit into QED as a tree-level saddle point effect.

 The historical name of the scale $r_0$ expresses expectations that the classical electrodynamics of a point charge is ill-defined at shorter distances \cite{landau}.
 One should at this point distinguish two different inquiries.
 Are we looking into the physics of an imaginary world with classical physics only, $\hbar=0$, or into a physical phenomenon of our world where $\hbar\ne0$?
 The latter scenarios is followed here by adopting the point of view that classical physics is supposed to be derived from the quantum level and classical electrodynamics should join smoothly to QED at the quantum-classical crossover.
 Regarding the radiation reaction problem from this point of view one encounters two remarkable features of the Abraham-Lorentz force which are prone to lead to misunderstanding, namely its $\hbar$- and cutoff-independence.